-Mr. Bernard Gilly, CEO of GenSight Biologics, is a shareholder (27%) of Passage de l'Innovation as of December 31, 2017.
+Mr. Bernard Gilly, CEO of GenSight Biologics, is a shareholder (27.1%) of Passage de l'Innovation as of December 31, 2018.
 In 2015, the Company entered into an agreement with Passage de l'Innovation for the rental of its new premises.
-As described above, an amendment was signed on May 2017, as well as a new service agreement in connection with human resources, legal and intellectual property services.
+As described above, several amendments were signed on January, July and October 2018, as well as an amendment related to the service agreement in connection with human resources, legal and intellectual property services.
 The related amounts presented below were recognized as expenses during the period presented:

 As of December 31,

-In thousands of euros 2016 2017
+In thousands of euros 2017 2018

-Rent and services 753 762
+Rent and services 762 792

-Total 753 762
+Total 762 792

-No liabilities are due to related parties as of December 31, 2016 and December 31, 2017, respectively.
+No liabilities are due to related parties as of December 31, 2017 and December 31, 2018, respectively.